Nokskiy/bag/README.md

 # Bag
-"Bag" is a C++ librari that makes vector easyier then use.
-There are konvenient funktions like "remove", "indexOf" nere.
+"Bag" is a C++ library that makes vector easyier to use.
+There are comfortable function like "remove", "indexOf" here.